Finland–North Korea relations: Non-governmental relations

-Kim Il-sung became known in Finland by the end of the Korean War.
+Kim Il Sung became known in Finland by the end of the Korean War.
 By 1952 the Communist Party of Finland published a short biography of him in its yearbook and in 1958 Kim gave an interview to Kansan Uutiset.
 A new interview was given when a delegation of the Democratic Youth League of Finland visited North Korea in 1969.
 A committee of solidarity with North Korea was established in 1968.
 In 1970, the committee evolved into the Finnish-Korea Association.

-The Finnish delegation to the 13th World Festival of Youth and Students in 1989 in Pyongyang was greatly reduced when the National Union of University Students in Finland canceled their planned visit, citing official remarks of North Korea that supported the violent Chinese reaction to the 1989 Tiananmen Square protests.
+The Finnish delegation to the 13th World Festival of Youth and Students in 1989 in Pyongyang was greatly reduced when the National Union of University Students in Finland canceled their planned visit, citing official remarks of North Korea that supported the violent Chinese government reaction to the 1989 Tiananmen Square protests.

 There is a friendship association to promote Finnish–North Korean relations in Finland called Finland–Korea Association.
 Likewise, North Korea has its Korea–Finland Association.

 Several Finnish organizations have been set up since the 1960s and 1970s to study Juche.
 In addition to the Finnish Society for the Study of the Juche Idea it has been studied by the Communist Party of Finland.
 There are plaques from Finnish Juche associations from Vaasa, Jyväskylä, Joensuu, and Tampere at the Juche Tower.
 In the 1970s, as much as 71 propaganda works were translated to Finnish, a language spoken by relatively few people worldwide, at great expense.
 These were distributed to anyone having contacts with the embassy, various leftist organizations, and even Sámi people.
 Some books penned by Finnish authors are prominently distributed in North Korea.

 The Finnish Pentecostal charity Fida International has worked with healthcare and potato production in North Korea since 1998.
 The organization is what North Koreans are most likely to know about Finland.
 One Finnish family of expatriates working for Fida lives in North Korea.
 The Finnish Red Cross also operates in the country, in the field of preventing flood and drought damage.

 A Finnish poll found that North Korea is the second least desirable foreign country that Finns would move to, after Russia.

 Three Finnish travel agencies – Olympia, Mandala Travel, and Travel Oy – arrange tourist trips to North Korea, although the Finnish Ministry for Foreign Affairs cautions against unnecessary travel to the country.